The Creche Philosophy in Baldur's Gate 3

 This controversial aspect is seen in the reoccurring decisions that players must make — between what society perceives as right and what strategies guarantee success in the game.
 The choice, in simple terms, is between moral ethics and the hunger for victory.

-Astonishing Moment in Act 3 of Baldur's Gate 3
+The Ultimate Clash in Baldur's Gate 3

 Related Article